-- Charge all items to the appropriate account, regardless of the financial status of the line of business, contract or cost center. - Never maintain secret or unrecorded funds. - When errors are found, follow appropriate Company procedures to ensure that they are corrected through credits, refunds or other mutually acceptable means.

-Never take steps to impede, obstruct, improperly influence or affect the integrity or availability of any audit, review or investigation, whether it is performed by government, external or internal personnel.
+- Charge all items to the appropriate account, regardless of the financial status of the line of business, contract or cost center; - Never maintain secret or unrecorded funds; - When errors are found, follow appropriate Company procedures to ensure that they are corrected through credits, refunds or other mutually acceptable means; and - Q. What should I do if I have completed a financial report, and someone wants to make changes which I believe will result in inaccurate information? - A. Discuss your concerns with your Supervisor to review the reasons for the proposed changes.
+If you still have concerns, contact the Chief Ethics and Compliance Officer or another Corporate Resource. - Never take steps to impede, obstruct, improperly influence or affect the integrity or availability of any audit, review or investigation, whether it is performed by government, external or internal personnel.